CNS-OIST/SWCTetMesher/README.md

 This program reads a SWC morphology file (`.swc`) and generates a tetrahedral mesh using spherical interpolation of the morphology.
-A watertight triangular surface mesh of the morphology can also be exported in the process.
+A watertight triangular surface mesh of the morphology can also be exported during the process.

 This program doesn't detect branch intersection of the SWC morphology.
 For this procedure, please visit [https://github.com/CNS-OIST/SWCIntersectDetect](https://github.com/CNS-OIST/SWCIntersectDetect)

-This program can not generate tetrahedral mesh from triangular surface meshes commonly generated from Electron Microscopic (EM) imaging.
+This program can not generate tetrahedral meshes from triangular surface meshes commonly generated from Electron Microscopic (EM) imaging.
 For this purpose please visit [https://github.com/CNS-OIST/MultiCompMesher](https://github.com/CNS-OIST/MultiCompMesher).

 # Prerequisite